 The practice nurse carries out the immunisations on babies and children under 5 during her normal clinics, the doctors carry out the 6 week baby check during normal surgery hours.

-The health visitor and nursery nurse hold routine child health checks in their clinics which are held on the 2nd and 4th Wednesday of the month between 9.30 and 11.30am in the Health Education Room on the first floor.
+The health visitor and nursery nurse hold routine child health checks in their clinics which are held on the 2nd and 4th Wednesday of the month between 9.30am and 11.30am in the Health Education Room on the first floor.
 These days and times may change during Covid.

 If you have any queries about your child’s health, please contact the surgery or the Health Visitor, Heather Bruce on 01668 280042.

-At antenatal appointments during pregnancy, Sue plans your care with you, discussing your choices and arranges scans and consultant referrals as needed.
+At antenatal appointments during pregnancy, the midwife plans your care with you, discussing your choices and arranges scans and consultant referrals as needed.
 She advises on all aspects on pregnancy, labour, delivery and postnatal care.

-As soon as you think you are pregnant and would like an appointment with Sue, please leave a message at reception and she will get in touch with you to arrange a suitable time.
+As soon as you think you are pregnant and would like an appointment, please leave a message at reception and the midwife will get in touch with you to arrange a suitable time.

-If you are just at the pregnancy planning stage, Sue is also happy to discuss any queries you may have and give advice.
+If you are just at the pregnancy planning stage, they are also happy to discuss any queries you may have and give advice.